 - Locate the center that works best for you and your circumstances.

-- Consider a Teen Challenge program that is located away from the potential student’s hometown.
+- Consider an Adult and Teen Challenge program that is located away from the potential student’s hometown.
 This can create an additional hurdle to prevent the student from dropping out of the program when the adjustments to sobriety become difficult.

-- Consider making contact with several different Teen Challenge alternative Christian recovery centers to determine which one is best suited for your circumstances and needs.
+- Consider making contact with several different Adult and Teen Challenge alternative Christian recovery centers to determine which one is best suited for your circumstances and needs.

 - Contact the Intake Staff; request their entry procedures and program details.